-When it comes to a refinished bathtub maintenance the most important rule is common sense.
+When it comes to refinished bathtub maintenance the most important rule is common sense.
 We always tell our customers: “don’t do to the tub what you would not do to the hood of your new car”.
-However, in this article we have put together a guide for the homeowners so that they can get the most out of the fixture.
+However, in this article, we have put together a guide for the homeowners so that they can get the most out of the fixture.
 Here are some important do’s and don’ts that should be kept in mind at all times.

 GENERAL RECOMMENDATIONS AND TIPS TO PROPERLY MAINTAIN YOUR REFINISHED BATHTUB